Town hall: History

-Large halls called basilicas were used in ancient Rome for the administration of justice, as meeting places, and for trade.

-In the Early Middle Ages, the great hall, a single large open chamber, was the main, and sometimes only room of the home of a feudal lord.
-There the lord lived with his family and retinue, ate, slept, and administered rule and justice.
-Activities in the hall played an essential role in the functioning of the feudal manor, the administrative unit of society.
-As manorial dwellings developed into manor houses, castles, and palaces, the great hall remained an essential unit within the architectural complex.
+The development of the town hall as a setting for local governance meetings and decisions is historically related to the early cities in medieval Europe.
+The objective was to have engagement with the citizens in a public space by a representative civic authority.
+The oldest town hall in the world is Palazzo Senatorio in Rome, Italy, which is established in AD 1144.
+The town hall concept of democracy was developed prolifically in northern Italy where several merchant cities entered into the allegiance of the Lombard League.

 In the later Middle Ages or early modern period, many European market towns erected communal market halls, comprising a covered space to function as a marketplace at street level, and one or more rooms used for public or civic purposes above it.
 These buildings were frequently the precursors of dedicated town halls.
+The modern concept of the town hall developed with the rise of medieval communes.
+Much as a lord was based in his hall, the new councils which formed to rule the cities required a headquarters.
+This building needed a debating chamber for council meetings, office space for city employees, an archive room for official documents, and some degree of fortification lest the city be attacked.

-The modern concept of the town hall developed with the rise of local or regional government.
-Cities administered by a group of elected or chosen representatives, rather than by a lord or princely ruler, required a place for them to meet.
-The Cologne City Hall of 1135 is a prominent example of the municipal autonomy of medieval cities.
-The Palazzo Pubblico of the Republic of Siena and the Palazzo Vecchio of the Republic of Florence, both town halls, date from 1297 and 1299 respectively.
+The Palazzo Senatorio has been the headquarters of the municipal government of Rome since 1144, making it the oldest city hall in the world.
+The Cologne City Hall of 1135 is another early example.
+The Palazzo Pubblico of the Republic of Siena and the Palazzo Vecchio of the Republic of Florence, both late-medieval town halls, date from 1297 and 1299 respectively.
 In each case, the large, fortified building comprises a large meeting hall and numerous administrative chambers.
-Both buildings are topped by very tall towers, have ancient clocks by which the townsfolk can regulate their lives, and have storerooms for muniments.
+Both buildings are topped by tall towers, have ancient clocks against which townsfolk measured time, and have space for local archives of official documents.
 These features became standard for town halls across Europe.
 The 15th-century Brussels Town Hall, with its 96 m tower, is one of the grandest examples of the medieval era, serving as a model for 19th-century town halls such as the Rathaus, Vienna.

-During the 19th century, town halls often included reading rooms to provide free education to the public, and it later became customary for the council to establish and maintain a public library.
-The grand chamber or meeting place, the "town hall" itself, became a place for receptions, banquets, balls, and public entertainment.
-Town halls were often equipped with large pipe organs to facilitate public recitals.
+One of the largest town halls in the world in terms of space is the New Town Hall in Leipzig.

+Over centuries, the idea of civic representation along with notions of urbanism and public space evolved.
+Even the building form grew in size and the town hall concept expanded beyond Europe to become an established institution across the world.